Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-We give a nonconstructive proof that for each compact, metrizable container $V$ (in particular, $V=S^2$), this cone of $\Gamma$-invariant, positive definite kernels is equal to the closure of the union of a sequence of certain simpler inner approximating cones (see Section~\ref{chap:energy:sec:explicit symmetry} and Appendix~\ref{sec:invariant posdef kernels}).
-Each of these inner approximating cones can be parametrized by a finite product of positive semidefinite matrix cones.
-By using harmonic analysis and symmetric tensor powers we show how such a sequence can be constructed explicitly.
-We carry out this construction for the case where $V = S^2$ and $t = 2$.
-In this way we obtain an explicit sequence of optimization problems $E_{2,d}^*$, each having finite dimensional variable space, whose optimal values lower bound and converge to the optimal value of the $4$-point bound $E_2^* = E_2$.
+In Appendix~\ref{sec:invariant posdef kernels} we show that for each compact metric space $V$ with a continuous action by a compact group $\Gamma$, the cone of positive definite $\Gamma$-invariant kernels is equal to the closure of the union of a sequence of certain simpler inner approximating cones $C_1, C_2,\ldots$.
+Each cone $C_d$ can be parametrized by a finite product of positive semidefinite matrix cones.
+By using harmonic analysis and symmetric tensor powers we show how such a sequence can be constructed explicitly, and we carry out this construction for the $V = S^2$ and $t = 2$ case (see Section~\ref{chap:energy:sec:explicit symmetry}).
+This gives an explicit formulation of a sequence of optimization problems $E_{2,d}^*$, each having finite dimensional variable space, whose optimal values converge to the optimal value of the $4$-point bound $E_2^* = E_2$ as $d \to \infty$.

-In Section~\ref{sec:reduction to sdps} we use invariant theory to write the problems $E_{t,d}^*$, which have finitely many variables but infinitely many constraints, as semidefinite programs with semialgebraic constraints.
-Here we use \emph{semidefinite programming} (the optimization of a linear functional over the intersection of an affine space with a cone of positive semidefinite matrices), because there exist efficient algorithms to solve these problems numerically.
-By a \emph{semialgebraic constraint} we mean the requirement that a polynomial, whose coefficients depend linearly on the entries of the positive semidefinite matrix variable(s), is nonnegative on a basic closed semialgebraic set.
+For each fixed $d$, the problems $E_{t,d}^*$ have finite dimensional variable space, but still have infinitely many constraints.
+In Section~\ref{sec:reduction to sdps} we use invariant theory to write these problems as semidefinite programs with semialgebraic constraints.
+By a semialgebraic constraint we mean the requirement that a polynomial, whose coefficients depend linearly on the entries of the positive semidefinite matrix variable(s), is nonnegative on a basic closed semialgebraic set.
 We model these semialgebraic constraints as semidefinite constraints by using sum-of-squares characterizations from real algebraic geometry.
-In this way we obtain a sequence of semidefinite programs $E_{t,d,\delta}^*$, whose optimal values lower bound and converge to $E_{t,d}^*$ as the sum-of-squares degree $\delta$ goes to infinity.
+In this way we obtain a sequence of semidefinite programs $E_{t,d,\delta}^*$ with